Born in Australia, made for Malaysia

 “I have always had a great passion in getting involved with charity and giving back to the community, and I was doing it for Movember in Australia, where men grow their moustaches to raise money and awareness for men’s health issues,” he explains.
-“It just so happened that I was growing it during that ceremony.
+“It was just so happened that I was growing it during that ceremony.

 “Normally I would have got rid of it, but I thought by doing so it would defeat the purpose of Movember.
 So, I decided to keep it and be proud of it.
-It was actually good since I got to raise awareness in Malaysia as well.”
+It was actually good since I got to raise the awareness in Malaysia as well.”

 Anyway, we did not travel all the way to Kota Bharu just to talk about his Van Dyke.
 We want to know more about this young lad, who has become a subject of interest to most Malaysian football fans ever since he, a mixed Malaysian, was revealed to be playing professional football in Australia.